zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Linux _ Resize a data disk.md

 To increase the size of a data disk in the ECS console, follow these steps:

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
+1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, select **Block Storage** \> **Cloud Disks**.

     **Note:** If the data disk you want to resize has been attached to an instance, in the left-side navigation pane, click **Instances**, find the corresponding instance, go to the instance details page, and click **Instance Disks**.

 3. Select a region.
 4. Find the disk to be resized, and in the **Actions** column, select **More** \> **Resize Disk.**.
-5. On the Resize Disk page, set **Capacity after resizing** \(In this example, 30 GiB\).
+5. On the Resize Disk page, set **Capacity after resizing** \(in this example, 30 GiB\).
 The capacity after resizing must be larger than the current capacity.
 6. When the cost is calculated, click **Confirm to resize**.

     **Note:** After the resizing, you can view the new disk size in the console.
-However, if the data disk is attached to an ECS instance, you must [Restart an instance](intl.en-US/User Guide/Instances/Restart an instance.md#) restart the instance in the ECS console to view the new disk size when you log on to the instance.
+However, if the data disk is attached to an ECS instance, you must [restart the instance](reseller.en-US/User Guide/Instances/Restart an instance.md#) in the ECS console to view the new disk size when you log on to the instance.

 After the disk size is increased,

--   If the data disk is attached to an instance, [Step 2.
-Log on to the instance to resize the file system](#ResizeInInstance).
+-   If the data disk is attached to an instance, [log on to the instance to resize the file system](#ResizeInInstance).
--   If the data disk is not attached to an instance, attach the disk to an instance in the console \([Attach a cloud disk](intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md#)\) first, and then proceed depending on the data disk:
+-   If the data disk is not attached to an instance, attach the disk to an instance in the console \([attach a cloud disk](reseller.en-US/User Guide/Cloud disks/Attach a cloud disk.md#)\) first, and then proceed depending on the data disk:
     -   If it is a new data disk, which has not been formatted, format it.
-For more information, see [Linux \_ Format and mount a data disk](../../../../intl.en-US/Quick Start for Entry-Level Users/Step 4.
-Format a data disk/Linux _ Format and mount a data disk.md#).
+For more information, see [Format a data disk for Linux instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 4.
+Format a data disk/Format a data disk for Linux instance.md#).
-    -   If it has been formatted and partitioned, [Step 2.
-Log on to the instance to resize the file system](#ResizeInInstance).
+    -   If it has been formatted and partitioned, [log on to the instance to resize the file system](#ResizeInInstance).

 ## Step 2.
 Log on to the instance to resize the file system {#ResizeInInstance .section}